merveonal-duke/Chen_Onal_Oo_Wu/README.md

 # Chen_Onal_Oo_Wu_ENV872_Project
 ## Summary

-This study aims to understand the relationship between electricity consumption and GDP growth in Turkiye.
+This study aims to understand the relationship between GDP growth and electricity consumption, investment, population growth  during the period from 1999 to 2022 in Turkiye?

 ## Investigators